7-12 Junior/Senior High Enrollment

 Student Application Process

-STEP 1: JIA Jr/Sr High Application
+STEP 1: Junior/Senior High (7-12) Application

-STEP 2: District Enrollment Registration
+STEP 2: District Registration

 Using the link provided, any parent or guardian may complete an enrollment registration electronically.

-- Photocopy of your Child's Original Birth Certificate*
+- Photocopy of your child’s original birth certificate

-- Up-to-Date Immunization Record
+- Up-to-date Immunization Record